sympower/dt-data-load-tool/docs/website/docs/general-usage/source.md

 ## Load sources

-You can pass individual sources or a list of sources to the `dlt.pipeline` object.
+You can pass individual sources or a list of sources to the `data_load_tool.pipeline` object.
 By default, all the sources will be loaded into a single dataset.

 You are also free to decompose a single source into several ones.
 For example, you may want to break